PAB-me-uk/dev-docker-image/README.md

 docker exec -it test-container zsh
 ```

-Or use VSCode Docker to attach VSCode
+Or use VSCode Docker and Remote Container Extensions to attach VSCode directly into container

 ## Stop Container